jpreardon/weighter/WORKLOG.md

 - Create edit form
 - Handle db errors more gracefully (by adding a line to the config)
 - Include example config and sql files, update readme.
+- Migrate from heroku. (merge php-version branch to master)

 ## 2022-08-27